What is a Digital Wallet?

 This post, “What is a Digital Wallet?,” is an excerpt from a report entitled The Current and Future State of Digital Wallets, which is being shared here as a 16-part series.
 Download a copy of the report.
 Read a complete summary.

-The general idea of a Digital Wallet is pretty simple – it’s a Thing that we put our Stuff in.
-The hard part comes when we have to identify what is that “Thing”, what “Stuff” do we put into it, and even, what does it mean to put “Stuff” in it?
-What about getting our “Stuff” out?
-Updating our “Stuff”?
+The general idea of a Digital Wallet is pretty simple – it’s a thing that holds our stuff.
+The hard part comes in identifying what is that thing and what stuff do we put into it?
+What does it mean to put stuff in it?
+What about getting our stuff out?
+Updating our stuff?

-The real-world parallel of a wallet is only so helpful.
-We all have totally different ideas of what goes into our wallets.
-Some people put just a bit of cash, a credit card, and likely a driver’s licence.
-Others have numerous currencies, many credit cards, loyalty cards, multiple identity documents, receipts, photos, tickets, and more.
+A wallet’s real-world parallel is only helpful to a certain extent.
+Different people have different ideas of what to keep in their wallets.
+For some, it might just be cash, a credit card, and a driver’s licence, and others might have multiple currencies, credit cards, loyalty cards, identity documents, receipts, photos, tickets, etc.

-The same is true about Digital Wallets.
-They have a huge range of capabilities.
-Crypto Wallets typically store only the keys and addresses of wallets that live in the blockchains underlying each cryptocurrency.
-Other digital wallets (e.g. Pillar, Connect.Me, Digi.me, Minerva) are focused on very specific areas of the broad Digital Wallet space.
+Digital wallets come with a wide range of capabilities.
+Cryptocurrency wallets typically only store the keys and addresses of wallets on each cryptocurrency’s blockchain.
+Other digital wallets ( such as Pillar, Connect.Me, Digi.me, and Minerva) focus on more specific areas of the digital wallet space.